 - Focus on the present, Do something now.

 Change your mindset about exams

-JEE and Board exams is an opportunity to not just show your teachers and parents, but yourself, how well you understand the topics and effort you put in during the preparation.
+JEE and Board exams are an opportunity to not just show your teachers and parents, but yourself, how well you understand the topics and effort you put in during the preparation.
 Instead of asking – “what will come in the exam?”, try asking “how deep is my understanding of the topics in the syllabus?”

 Commit to a study schedule

-You should have defined study sessions to ensure you are building your knowledge of the subjects instead of cramming it all in last minute.
+You should have defined study sessions to ensure you are building your knowledge of the subjects instead of cramming it all in the last minute.
 It will avoid unnecessary fear when JEE and Board exams are approaching.

 Don’t give up in the middle